prisma-collective/docs/content/collaborators/communities of place/hub/hubs.md

 - Publishing [case-studies](/patterns/case-study.md), which aim to serve two purposes:
 	1. Attracting fellow change-makers who would like to subscribe to co-learn on the action-learning, in the process becoming an income generator that can support the sustainability of the hub activities
 	2. Engaging external stakeholders (for possible support)

-**2. Developers and Entrepreneurs:**

-- Purpose
-- Implementing co-tech in meaningful, real-world use cases.
-- Platform to present their work engagingly.
-- Part of a hands-on startup incubation process.

-**3. Community of Practice:**

-- Making visible the work happening on the ground.
-- Promoting collaboration